-3.04.02: Are all cleaning and maintenance chemicals (pesticides, sanitizers, detergents, lubricants, etc.) stored securely, safely and are they labeled correctly?
+2.05.03: Are all chemicals (pesticides, sanitizers, detergents, lubricants, etc.) stored securely, safely and are they labeled correctly?

-Total compliance (15 points): Access to chemicals needs to be controlled, so that only workers who understand the risks involved and have been trained properly are allowed to access these chemicals.
+Total compliance (15 points): Chemicals (i.e., pesticides, sanitizers, detergents, lubricants, etc.) located on-site are required to be stored in a well vented, designated (with a sign), secure (locked) area.
+Access to chemicals needs to be controlled, so that only workers who understand the risks involved and have been trained properly are allowed to access these chemicals.
 The chemical storage area should be located away from any growing areas, raw materials, packaging & finished food products, water sources and living areas.
 Spill controls should be in place for opened in use containers.
 All chemical containers should be off the floor, have legible labels of contents; this includes chemicals that have been decanted from master containers into smaller containers.
 Liquid should not be stored above powders.
 Where chemicals are stored, adequate liquid containment (spill controls) techniques need to be employed (secondary containment, absorbent materials, angled sealed floors, spill kits etc.).
 Chemical storage should be designed to help contain spills and leaking containers.

 Empty containers should be stored and disposed of safely.
 All federal and state or local laws and regulations for pesticides storage should be considered.
 Empty pesticide containers should be kept in a secured storage area until they can be recycled or disposed of properly.
 If containers cannot be refilled, reconditioned, recycled or returned to the manufacturer, they should be crushed, broken or punctured to make them unusable.
 Containers should be disposed of in accordance with label directions and with federal and state or local laws and regulations.
 Pesticide containers designed to be returned and refilled should not be reused or tampered with.
 Food grade chemicals should not be commingled with non-food grade chemicals.